evolvingstuff/vdw2/content/posts/hypothesis-some-mental-illness-could-be-treated-or-prevented-with-vitamin-d.md

 * [Depression](https://www.VitaminDWiki.com/tiki-browse_categories.php?parentId=48&sort_mode=created_desc) is associated  with low vitamin D

-* <a href="/posts/cognitive-health" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 584">Cognitive health</a> in the elderly  is associated  with low vitamin D
+* [Cognitive health](/tags/cognitive-health.html) in the elderly  is associated  with low vitamin D

 * Mental Illness has apparently increased in the past 40 years - at the same time that Vitamin D has increased

-### It will be interesting how many <a href="/posts/other-factors-to-point-to-health-problems-associated-with-low-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 597">other factors to point to health problems associated with low vitamin D</a> such as:
+### It will be interesting how many [other factors to point to health problems associated with low vitamin D](/tags/other-factors-to-point-to-health-problems-associated-with-low-vitamin-d.html) such as:

 * Seasonality